James D. Ryan: Business career

-He was born in Kedra, County Tipperary and educated at New Inn and Cahir.
-Ryan came to Newfoundland in 1866.
-He was employed as a clerk, working in Carbonear, Harbour Grace and St. John's.
-Ryan was named to the Legislative Council of Newfoundland in 1904, becoming president in 1920.
+Ryan was born in Kedra, County Tipperary, Ireland, and he was educated at New Inn and Cahir.
+Ryan came to Newfoundland in 1866, following his uncle Archdeacon Thomas O'Connor of Portugal Cove.
+He became employed as a clerk, working in Carbonear, Harbour Grace and St. John's before starting his own grocery business in 1880.
+Ryan was the president of the Benevolent Irish Society for 25 years, and he led the building committee for St. Patrick's Church in 1877 after it had been destroyed by fire.